EricO166/Phase-1-assignment-PROJECT/README.md

 ---
 ## Technologies Used
   - **JavaScript** – Handles dynamic DOM manipulation and API interaction
-  - **Node.js** – Useful for local testing and running JavaScript via the terminal

-## Installations
-Before running the project, make sure you have the following installed:

-- [Node.js](https://nodejs.org/) – Required for testing scripts in the console

 ---

 ## How to run the project